Texas gambling laws are among the strictest in the country. But online casino and gambling enthusiasts still have options in the Lone Star State.

 Several states are considering legislation to permit these games but Texas is not among them — and likely won’t be for the foreseeable future.
 Texas remains one of the states most averse to gambling in all forms, and this extends to online casino gaming, which for some jurisdictions has been even more controversial than brick-and-mortar casinos.

 Online casinos would require a law change, which seems unlikely anytime soon.
 The legislature only meets in odd-numbered years, and lawmakers have shown little interest in taking up a bill.
+So it will take years, if at all, for the Texas residents to benefit from promotions like NJ online casino bonuses.

 Even though playing for real money is not legal in Texas, social casinos are.
 Players don’t have to deposit any money to play, and awards are typically sweepstakes or prizes.
 They are accessible with any mobile device and most social casino sites like WinStar, LuckyLand and Chumba feature popular casino games such as blackjack and slots.
 More and more social casinos are coming online in Texas, so follow Gambling.com for the latest developments.